iicc1/Flyme-extended-notifications/TUTORIAL.md

 Also you can recompile yourself if you want, I will put all the necesary tools to compile, recompile, edit,extract images, .dat files... in tool folder.
 But only if you want to do it by yourself or to learn.
 I will uploaded it done.

-Regards.
+You can "star" and follow me on GitHub if you liked the project ;) Regards.